Diving into the Origins of the Dolphin Candlestick

 Boston and Sandwich Glass Candlestick

 Many people still use and love candles for their aroma and ambiance, but while some of us find it hard to believe, many others have never owned a candlestick.
-If we refer to candles at all, it’s more likely candles in jars, tealight candles and even LED candles powered by batteries.
+If we refer to candles at all, it’s more likely candles in jars, tealight candles, and even LED candles powered by batteries.

 Candlesticks are an easy, affordable antique accent, however.
 From glass to brass and ceramic, there are countless forms and styles.
 Collecting them is often the pursuit of the unusual.

-One of the forms that stand out is the pressed glass “dolphin” candlestick.
+One of the forms that stands out is the pressed glass “dolphin” candlestick.
 You might know these as pressed glass or sandwich glass, but that’s not because two pieces of molded glass are sandwiched together.
 The name comes from the Boston & Sandwich Glass Company in Sandwich, Massachusetts.

 If you’ve seen one of these beauties, the word dolphin may confuse you as well.
 The dolphin in American design is not an accurate depiction of the dolphin at Sea World.
 As with many design elements adopted long ago, the origins are not certain.
 But we have our ideas.